lguilmard/camtrackerwebrtcstreaming/README.md

 # camtrackerwebrtcstreaming
 •1st make an autonomous webcam cameraman like algorithm ( adjust the field of view to see every persons in scene) •[TODO] 2nd use output in streamer
+•[TODO] enhance face detection (make it morelieable with face 3/4 or side view)

     # development ideas under linux
     # to make auto_crop output appear as webcam